ablab/IsoQuant/README.md

 IsoQuant further performs annotated gene, isoform, exon and intron quantification.
 If reads are grouped (e.g. according to cell type), counts are reported according to the provided grouping.

+IsoQuant consists of two stages, which generate its own output:
+1. Reference-based analysis.
+Runs only if reference annotation is provided.
+Performs read-to-isofrom assignment, splice site correction and abundance quantification for reference genes/transcripts.
+2. Transcript discovery.
+Reconstructs transcript models and performs abundance quantification for discovered isoforms.

 IsoQuant version 3.2.0 was released under GPLv2 on March 27th, 2023 and can be downloaded from [https://github.com/ablab/IsoQuant](https://github.com/ablab/IsoQuant).